 – The failed integration of Chuba Akpom

 – The long-shot transfer of Takuma Asano

 -The first 3 months of the Lacazette transfer

-For what felt like an eternity we did not have a #9 who struck fear into the hearts of defenders.
-This period is also noted by rival fans calling us “toothless” and “an easy out”.
-It was painfully frustrating as a fan.
+For what felt like an eternity Arsenal just did not have a #9 who struck fear into the hearts of defenders.
+This period is painfully noted by rival fans taunts about us being “toothless” and “an easy out”.
+It was frustrating as a fan.
 By the time we bought Aubameyang in January 2018, it felt like a lifetime since the RVP era.